Tampa Bay Psychoanalytic Society

 Register Online: https://tbps.wildapricot.org/

-The American Psychoanalytic Association designates this Live Activity for a maximum of 3 hours AMA PRA Category 1 Credit(s)™.
+The American Psychoanalytic Association designates this live activity for a maximum of 3 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 TBPS provides high quality continuing education seminars and study groups in psychoanalytic theory and clinical application.
 It offers a supportive, inclusive, collegial community for mental health professionals in the Tampa Bay area.